Make the first transfer clean

 Do the Cathedral and old-town plan only after the flight path is realistic.

-• Use official Aena pages first because airport operations can change.
+• Use official Aena pages first because airport operations and bus guidance can change.

 • Keep rail, bus, and station-area options visible if the airport plan needs a fallback.

-• Do not choose a far recovery hotel for a hard early departure.
+• Do not choose a far recovery hotel for a hard early departure; save that kind of stay for a real recovery night.

 If bags come before sightseeing